openvstorage/ovs-documentation/Installation/geoscale.md

 -   On the third tab
     -   Define the Distributed Transaction Log mode and Transport mode: Currently you can set the DTL to Disabled, Asynchronous and synchronous.
 The transport mode can be TCP or RDMA.
-    -   Select the default Caching method for vDisks.
-Set to **No Cache** as the vPool uses a distributed cache instead of local caching on the Storage Router.
     -   Define how much space to reserve for the write buffer for this vPool.
     -   Select the SCO size (a collection of writes which gets stored on the Backend).
     -   Select the cluster size (blocksize of the vDisks).
 This setting can't be overruled.